dominicholcomb/Forestry_RAG_UseCase/README.md

 ## Future Enhancements
 - **Expanded Testing**: Develop more comprehensive test examples with edge cases to ensure reliability across diverse forestry queries
 - **Model Optimization**: Evaluate different LLM models and parameters to balance performance, cost, and latency for production deployment
-- **Security Implementation**: Add authentication, role-based access control, and data encryption to meet enterprise security requirements
+- **Security Implementation**:Consider adding authentication, role-based access control, and other safety measures to meet enterprise security requirements
 - **Responsible AI Framework**: Implement AI ethics guidelines, user feedback mechanisms, and clear disclaimers about potential limitations
 - **Performance Monitoring**: Add analytics to track usage patterns, response quality, and identify opportunities for system improvement
 - **Mobile Adaptations**: Optimize the interface for field use on mobile devices with limited connectivity